jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Add geiger clicks
 	- Increase the effect # when the radiation level is higher

-- Add rat noises
-	- Alert when it spawns
-	- Squeaks when it moves

 # Interface
 - Make the start screen start the game